swati1504/DATA-SCIENCE/README.md

 ### https://archive.ics.uci.edu/ml/datasets/iris

-### The projects makes use of the inbuilt libraries of python like pandas, numpy, matplotlib, scikit-learn, seaborn thereby depicting a comprehensive understanding of all the
+### The projects make use of the inbuilt libraries of python like pandas, numpy, matplotlib, scikit-learn, seaborn thereby depicting a comprehensive understanding of all the
 ### topics.
 All of the projects have been done on Jupyter notebook.